 3.4 Optional Add-ins

-- Vegetables: Cherry tomatoes, spinach, or asparagus can add freshness and color.
+- Vegetables: Cherry tomatoes, spinach, or asparagus for color and freshness.

-- Nuts and Seeds: Pine nuts or sunflower seeds can provide crunch and additional nutrients.
+- Nuts and Seeds: Pine nuts or sunflower seeds for crunch.

 4. The Ultimate Chicken Pesto Pasta Recipe